Medically reviewed by Drugs.com. Last updated on Sep 1, 2023.

 The treatment of hematuria depends on its cause.
 In general, people with exercise-related hematuria do not need any treatment other than to modify their exercise programs.
 People with drug-related hematuria will improve if they stop taking the medication that caused the problem.
 Antibiotics typically will cure infection-related hematuria.
 For other causes of hematuria, treatment may be more complex:

-Glomerulonephritis — Treatment may include antibiotics to treat any infection, medications called diuretics that help to increase the amount of urine excreted from the body, medications to control high blood pressure and dietary changes to reduce the work of the kidneys.
-However, children who develop glomerulonephritis after a streptococcal infection often recover without any treatment.
-If it is caused by an autoimmune disorder, such as lupus, medications to suppress the immune system, including corticosteroids or cyclophosphamide (Cytoxan, Neosar), may be prescribed.
+- Glomerulonephritis — Treatment may include antibiotics to treat any infection, medications called diuretics that help to increase the amount of urine excreted from the body, medications to control high blood pressure and dietary changes to reduce the work of the kidneys.
+However, children who develop glomerulonephritis related to a streptococcal infection often recover after antibiotics without needing additional treatment.
+If it is caused by an autoimmune disorder, such as lupus, medications to suppress the immune system, are usually prescribed.